-First of all: The “classics” among the questions in the interview, for example the question of technical skills, personal preferences, strengths and weaknesses, reasons for the Casting and the choice of company, commitment and motivation etc. should and must continue to be made.
-They are not "classics" for nothing, but because they provide you with valuable information.
+First of all: The "classic" among the questions in the job interview, for example the question about technical Competencies, personal preferences, Power and weaknesses, reasons for that Application and the Choice of Company, Engagement and Motivation etc., should and must continue to be asked.
+They are not “classics” for free, but because they provide you with valuable information.

 But what changes over the years are the responses of the applicants to these questions.
 Every generation of applicants is strongly influenced by the respective (technical) developments of their time, by the understanding of culture and values that prevails in this generation.

 Different generations, different answers

 The books on the subject (advertising)

 Thus the perceptions of, for example, strengths and weaknesses of applicants of different age are seldom the same, but can be quite different due to their generational affiliation.

 When HR personnel interpret your candidate's answers and check whether they are suitable, they always make this interpretation against the background of the candidate's generation.
 In particular, taking into account the fact that applicants in your company will increasingly belong to Generation Y, it is important that HR managers adapt to this target group.

 Understand the values of Generation Y